Designed and Built in Great Britain

 The front ‘anchor’ uses a Brembo radial caliper, gripping a 320mm floating disc, fed by a Brembo master cylinder.

 The rear ‘anchor’ also uses a Brembo caliper, gripping a 240mm disc, again fed by a Brembo master cylinder.

-The exhaust is British-made, to our exact design.
-The entire system is fabricated from stainless steel and designed to meet current noise requirements whilst retaining the distinctive ‘soundtrack’ of a big single.
-Baffles are interchangeable for track use.
+The exhaust is made in Italy, by QD to our exact design.
+The entire system is fabricated from stainless steel and designed to meet current noise and emission legislation, whilst retaining the distinctive ‘soundtrack’ of a big single.

 The seat height is: 760mm

 Top speed is around 100mph, depending on the size and shape of the jockey, the forces of Mother Nature, the incline of the hill and the tow from the vehicle in front.